The Robert F. Borkenstein Course On The Effects Of Drugs On Human Performance And Behavior

 Drug impaired driving is now being recognized as a major public safety issue worldwide.
 Drug use among fatally injured drivers in the US is estimated to be around 40-50%, and combined drug and alcohol use is the often overlooked part of the iceberg, as alcohol positive cases are infrequently assessed for drug use.

 There are major developments taking place around the world to document and combat drug impaired driving.
 Just as it did with alcohol impaired driving, Indiana University’s Center for Studies of Law in Action has become a major center for collecting and sharing research and innovative strategies for dealing with this problem.
-In October 2012, the Center for Studies of Law in Action presentrf its tenth symposium on the effects of drugs on human performance and behavior supported by the staff of the Center for Forensic Science Research and Education, a program of the Fredric Rieders Family Renaissance Foundation.
-In November 2013, the program will visit the west coast of the United States for the first time in historic Old Sacramento, California.
+In September 2014, the Center for Studies of Law in Action presents its twelfth symposium on the effects of drugs on human performance and behavior supported by the staff of the Center for Forensic Science Research and Education, a program of the Fredric Rieders Family Renaissance Foundation.
+This year, the program will revisit the The Chemical Heritage Foundation in historic Philadelphia, PA after its successful first offering there in October 2012.

 The program is designed to supplement the training offered by other groups such as SOFT and AAFS, with ideas and strategies for enforcement, and for documenting and trying drug impaired driving cases.
 The Course is structured to meet the needs of: